marcelkooi/marcel-nextjs-blog/posts/5-using-the-node-repl.md

 <br>

-For example, if I wanted to make sure that the functions I'm using in the `date-fns` package behaved as expected, I can start a node REPL session, import the package, and test out some of its functionality:
+For example, if I wanted to see how a few of the `date-fns` functions worked, I could start a Node REPL session, import the package, and test them out:

 ```sh
 $ node